 Resting Elbow Height: The neutral elbow height needs to be slightly higher than the work surface height; meaning the keyboard, mouse, and desk height all need to be slightly lower than the resting (and most comfortable) elbow position.
 With a comfortable elbow position, the person shouldn’t feel any discomfort in their shoulder area too.
 This may mean that the chair needs to be raised or lowered, depending on the workstation set-up.

 Back Comfortably Resting In the Backrest: The user’s back should always be comfortably resting on the backrest of the chair with special attention to the fit between their lower back (aka lumbar area) and the chair’s lumbar support (convex shaped) area.
 To get a good fit you may need to raise or lower the backrest and adjust the pressure in the lumbar support (if the chair has this).
-Additionally the backrest angle is important for longterm comfort so check out this post all about sitting with even a slightly reclined backrest.
+Additionally the backrest angle is important for long-term comfort.

 Feet On The Floor: The feet should be flat on the floor.
 To do this, the chair height can’t be too high or too low relative to the workstation and the stature of the person.
 Here’s another pro-tip, this is where using a footrest comes in handy if there is a gap between the floor and the feet.